tnnt-devteam/python-backend/README.md

 #### Optional: point DGL\_DATABASE\_PATH at real database
 This is in `tnnt/settings.py`.
-By default, it points at `dgamelaunch_test.db`, which provides several "registered dgamelaunch accounts" (alice, bob, chuck, david, eve, fred, and gimli; each password is the same as the username) for dev and testing purposes.
+By default, it points at `dgamelaunch_test.db`, which provides several "registered dgamelaunch accounts" (alice, bob, chuck, david, eve, gimli, janet, omghax, and sally; each password is the same as the username) for dev and testing purposes.
 For production, you will want to point this to the full path of the real dgamelaunch sqlite database.

 ### Run dev server
 `$ python manage.py runserver`